isomerpages/moe-asrjc/_joining-asrjc/Joint Admissions Exercise.md

 </li>
 </ul>
 <h3><strong>Subject&nbsp;Combinations&nbsp;in ASRJC</strong></h3>
-<p>The list of subject combinations offered in 2025 is downloadable <a href="/files/Subject_Combination_List_2025.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>
+<p>The list of subject combinations offered in 2026 is downloadable <a href="/files/Subject_Combination_List_2025.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>
 </p>
 <h3><strong>Selection Tests</strong></h3>
 <p><strong>H2 Computing</strong>
 </p>
-<p>The test for H2 Computing is will take place on 6 Feb Thursday 8:30a.m.
+<p>The test for H2 Computing is will take place on <u>5 Feb Thursday 7:30a.m. at LT4</u>.</p>
-at LT4.</p>
 <p><strong>H2 Further Mathematics</strong>
 </p>
 <p>H2 Further Mathematics is to be offered with H2 Mathematics as a double
 mathematics course.
-The test for H2 Further Mathematics 6 Feb Thursday 10:30a.m. at LT4.</p>
+The test for H2 Further Mathematics <u>5 Feb Thursday 10:30a.m. at LT4</u>.</p>
 <p><strong>H2 Art</strong>
 </p>
-<p>The test for H2 Art is 6 Feb Thursday 8:30a.m. at the Art Studio.
+<p>The test for H2 Art is 5 Feb Thursday 7:30a.m. at the Art Studio.
 Students
-are advised to bring their own drawing and painting materials for the test and submit their portfolio at the same time.
-The interview will be conducted on the same afternoon.</p>
+are advised to bring their own drawing and painting materials for the test and bring along their portfolio at the same time.
+The interview will be conducted on the same session.</p>